 Prior to joining the legal industry, Michelle worked in the non-profit sector.
 She holds a Master of Applied Communication with a concentration in Public Relations and Marketing from the University of Denver.
 Currently Michelle is pursuing her Master of Science in Legal Administration at the University of Denver Sturm College of Law.

-We asked Michelle a few questions, and some of her answers can be found below.
-Learn more about Michelle and read her full interview here.
+We asked Michelle a few questions, and her answers can be found below.
 Enjoy getting to know this Outlaw!

 Q: Who is your real life hero?